TRaSH-Guides/Guides/CONTRIBUTING.md

 > [!CAUTION]
 >
-> - The name of the Custom Format must match the JSON name or the other way around. :bangbang:
+> - The names of the Custom Format and the JSON must be identical. :bangbang:
 > - No hashcode can exist multiple times :bangbang:
 >
 - Tiers only hold release groups that have at least done several dozen objectively high-quality releases or are added for a specific reason.
 (If they do mainly niche stuff and/or foreign stuff, they won't be added)